bakhtiar56/Full_Stack_Open/part0/ exercise_0.4 /diagram.md

     server-->>browser: HTML document
     deactivate server

-    Note right of server: The server responds back to the browser by sending a HTML file of the webpage as text and status code 200.
+    Note left of server: The server responds back to the browser by sending a HTML file of the webpage as text and status code 200.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css